sswadkar/mars_rover/README.md

 **The Python Mapping Program will not update with every new addition to the database so run it at the end**

-Once you're done collecting the data, Ctrl C in the terminal that's running `server.js`
+Once you're done collecting the data, press Ctrl+C in the terminal that's running `server.js`

 In the same terminial, type in